Generations of Love: Music video

 The music video for "Generations of Love" was directed by British music video and film director Baillie Walsh.

 An uncensored 7-minute short movie named "Generations of Love" was also made by the band.
 It features Boy George, Talullah and Leigh Bowery.
 The film was shot in and around Soho, London, and was produced to promote the single.
 The short film gives an intriguing snapshot into London’s Soho nightlife during 1990 (still hungover from the late-1980s) by way of capturing the bustling local outdoor streets, and the inside of long-gone amusement arcades and porn cinemas.
 Talullah, in a wig, plays the role of a straight office-type punter, looking for a quick trick, who ends up pulling a transvestite hooker.
 They visit a Soho dark porn cinema, where business is dealt.
 Boy George appears in the film briefly in drag and as himself.
 The movie has a classic early Andy Warholesque feel to it.

-A second, performance-only video was subsequently directed by Zelda Barron who had previously worked with George when she directed the 'I'll Tumble 4 Ya' music video for Culture Club, and several others.
+A second, performance-only video was subsequently directed by Zelda Barron who had previously worked with George when she directed the "I'll Tumble 4 Ya" music video for his band Culture Club, and several others.